 For dishes that have a distinctly New Zealand style, there's lamb, pork, venison, salmon, crayfish (lobster), Bluff oysters, paua (abalone), mussels, scallops, pipis, and tuatua (both are types of New Zealand shellfish), kumara (sweet potato), kiwifruit, tamarillo and pavlova, the national dessert.
-Its distinctiveness is more in the way New Zealanders eat, generally preferring as relaxed and unaffected as possible, in keeping with the laidback Kiwi psyche.
+Its distinctiveness is more in how New Zealanders eat, generally preferring to be as relaxed and unaffected as possible, keeping with the laidback Kiwi psyche.

-The country's wine industry has grown rapidly in recent years and achieved remarkable success and a great international reputation.
-Most of New Zealand's over 600 wineries are accessible for tasting.
+The country's wine industry has increased in recent years and achieved remarkable success and a tremendous international reputation.
+As a result, most of New Zealand's over 600 wineries are accessible for tasting.

 What we recommend while visiting New Zealand

 - Savour a wine at one or two of the many world-renowned vineyards

 Take a Masterclass and learn all about preparing delicious local oysters

 - Taste our beer at a brewery and talk to some locals Kiwis

 - Enjoy high tea and a tea ceremony while zipping on the purest tea in the world

 - Hear the story of our pioneers in coffee growing and roasting in NZ